 Process Evaluation

-The process evaluation effort for program year 2019 will focus on program delivery from the participant perspective.
-The process research will address the following questions through survey research:
+The process evaluation effort for program year 2020 will focus on program delivery from the participant perspective.
+The process research will address the following questions through survey research of 2019 participants and trade allies:

 What are participants’ perspectives and overall satisfaction with the program?